Samsung/tizen-docs/docs/application/tizen-studio/quick-start/qtv.md

   4. **Build your application**

-      1. Select the project in the Project Explorer view.
+      1. Select your project in the Project Explorer view.

       2. In the Tizen Studio menu, select **Project > Build Automatically**.

   5. **Run your application**

       Before you run the application, you must [sign your application package with a certificate profile](../tizen-studio/common-tools/certificate-registration.md) in Tizen Studio.

       You can run the Web application on the emulator, Samsung Smart TV Simulator, or a real target device.

-      - To run the application on the emulator, launch an emulator instance in the Emulator Manager:
+      - To run the application on the emulator, launch an emulator instance in the Emulator Manager, and follow these steps:

         1. In the Tizen Studio menu, select **Tools > Emulator Manager**.
         2. In the **Emulator Manager**, select a TV emulator from the list and click **Launch**.

            The **Device Manager** window with a TV emulator  appears.

          3. In the Tizen Studio menu, select **Run > Run As**, select **Tizen Web Application**.

       - To run the app on simulator.
 In the Tizen Studio menu, select **Run > Run As**, select **Tizen Web Simulator Application**.
       - To run your application on a real device, see [Running on a Target Device](../../web/get-started/tv/first-samsung-tv-app.md#run-on-a-target-device).

       This quickstart guide explains how to create a basic TV app.
 However, if but you want to create complex apps, see [Create Your First Tizen TV Web Application](../../web/get-started/tv/first-samsung-tv-app.md).
   </div>